Granados Municipality, Sonora: Geography

 The municipality of Granados lies at an elevation between 400 and 1900 m in the Sierra Madre Occidental in eastern Sonora.
 It borders the municipalities of Huásabas to the north, Bacadéhuachi to the east, Divisaderos to the south, and Moctezuma to the west.
 The municipality covers an area of 363.9 km2 and comprises 0.2% of the state's area.

 Granados lies in the valley of the Bavispe River, which is flanked by the Sierra de Huasabas to the west and the Sierra de Bacadéhuachi to the east.
 The land cover in Granados mainly comprises subtropical forest (67%), desert grassland (15%) and foothills thornscrub (13%).
 The northern portion of the Bavispe River valley near the municipal seat of Granados is used for farmland.

+Climate

 Granados has a semi-arid climate.
 Average temperatures in the municipality range between 14 and 22 C, and average annual precipitation ranges between 400 and 600 mm.